2026 Michigan Secretary of State election

-The 2026 Michigan Secretary of State election is scheduled to take place on November 3, 2026, to elect the Secretary of State of Michigan.
-Incumbent Democratic Secretary of State Jocelyn Benson is term-limited and ineligible to seek a third term.
-Instead, Benson is running for Governor.
-The major-party nominees will be decided by state party conventions.
+The 2026 Michigan Secretary of State election is scheduled to take place on November 3, 2026, to elect the secretary of state of Michigan.
+Incumbent Democratic secretary of state Jocelyn Benson is term-limited and ineligible to seek a third term, and is running for governor of Michigan.
+The major-party nominees were decided at state party conventions in August 2026.
+Democratic lieutenant governor Garlin Gilchrist and Republican Macomb County clerk Anthony Forlini are the nominees for their respective parties.